Slavoj Žižek: Foreign affairs

 In 2013, Žižek corresponded with imprisoned Russian activist and Pussy Riot member Nadezhda Tolokonnikova.

 All hearts were beating for you as long as you were perceived as just another version of the liberal-democratic protest against the authoritarian state.
 The moment it became clear that you rejected global capitalism, reporting on Pussy Riot became much more ambiguous.

 He criticized Western military interventions in developing countries and wrote that it was the 2011 military intervention in Libya "which threw the country in chaos" and the U.S.-led invasion of Iraq "which created the conditions for the rise" of the Islamic State.

 Žižek believes that China is the combination of capitalism and authoritarianism in their extreme forms, and the Chinese Communist Party is the best protector of the interests of capitalists.
-From the Cultural Revolution to Deng's reforms, "Mao himself created the ideological condition for rapid capitalist development by tearing apart the fabric of traditional society."
+From the Cultural Revolution to the reform and opening up, "Mao himself created the ideological condition for rapid capitalist development by tearing apart the fabric of traditional society."

 It is capitalism, again and again, that emerges as the only alternative, the only way to move forward and the dynamic force for change when social life gets stuck into some fixed form.
 Today, capitalism is much more revolutionary than the traditional Left obsessed with protecting the old achievements of the welfare state.
 Just consider how much capitalism has changed the entire texture of our societies in the past decades.